hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 Rishis are discoverers of spiritual laws.

-In Advaitism, there is no Jivâtmâ; it is only a delusion.
+In Advaitism, there is no Jivātmā; it is only a delusion.
 In Dvaitism, there is Jiva infinitely distinct from God.
 Both are true.
 One went to the fountain, another to the tank.
 Apparently we are all Dvaitists as far as our consciousness goes.
 But beyond?
 Beyond that we are